What Does a Service and Support Administration (SSA) Do?

 Eligibility is determined through a process called intake.
-Eligible individuals are able to receive Service and Support Administration Services throughout their lives.
-For more information and to find out if you are eligible for Trumbull County Board of Developmental Disabilities services please call our Intake Coordinator at (330) 652-1116.
+Eligible individuals are able to receive service and support administration services throughout their lives.
+For more information and to find out if you are eligible for services from the Trumbull County Board of Developmental Disabilities, please call our intake coordinator at (330) 652-1116.

 What is a Waiver?

 Waivers are funding sources that allow individuals with disabilities to receive services in the community.
 The Ohio Department of Developmental Disabilities administers the waivers, but a person can receive only one.

 Different waivers include:

 - Level 1 Waiver and the Transitions Developmental Disabilities Waiver (no longer accepting new enrollees)

 Each waiver has various funding levels and available services.

 Click below to access the Ohio Department of Developmental Disabilities Website and learn more about the different types of waivers.